 - Other mandatory penalties

-Don’t delay in seeking strong legal representation for your domestic violence case.
-If you face a charge of domestic battery or a related charge, you may help your case by getting a defense attorney in West Palm Beach involved early.
-Attorney Brian Gabriel is a criminal defense attorney in Palm Beach County with over 30 years of experience who will protect your interests throughout the entire legal process.
-Call 561-622-5575 for a free consultation.
+Do not delay seeking strong legal representation for your domestic violence case.
+If you face a charge of domestic battery or a related charge, you may help your case by getting a domestic violence defense attorney in the West Palm Beach area involved early.